Xilinx/Vitis_Libraries/vision/README.md

 The Vitis Vision library is a set of 90+ kernels, optimized for Xilinx™ FPGAs, AI Engine™, and SoCs, based on the OpenCV computer vision library.
 The kernels in the Vitis Vision library are optimized and supported in the Xilinx Vitis™ Tool Suite.

 ## HARDWARE and SOFTWARE REQUIREMENTS
-The Vitis Vision library is designed to work with Zynq, Zynq Ultrascale+, VCK190, and Alveo™ FPGAs.
+The Vitis Vision library is designed to work with Zynq™, Zynq Ultrascale+™, VCK190™, and Alveo™ FPGAs.
 The library has been verified on zcu102, zcu104, vck190, U50, and U200 boards.

 ### Prerequisites

-* Valid installation of [Vitis™ 2022.1](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-the-Vitis-Software-Platform) or later version and the corresponding licenses.
+* Valid installation of [Vitis™ 2022.2](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-the-Vitis-Software-Platform) or later version and the corresponding licenses.
 * Xilinx® Runtime ([XRT](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-Xilinx-Runtime-and-Platforms)) must be installed.
 XRT provides software interface to Xilinx FPGAs.
 * Install [OpenCV-4.4.0]((https://github.com/opencv/opencv/tree/4.4.0)) x86 libraries(with compatible libjpeg.so). x86 libs have to be used for

 		a) L1 flow irrespective of target FPGA device being PCIe or embedded.
-		b) L2/L3 flow when the target device is PCIe based.
+		b) L2/L3 flow when the target device is PCIe based
+		c) L2/L3 flow when performing software emulation for an embedded platform.

-	For L2/L3 flow targeting embedded platforms, aarch32/aarch64 version OpenCV shipped within their *sysroot* should be used.
+	For L2/L3 flow targeting embedded platforms (for hardware emulationa and hardware build), aarch32/aarch64 version OpenCV shipped within their *sysroot* should be used.
 * libOpenCL.so must be [installed](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/OpenCL-Installable-Client-Driver-Loader) if not present.
-* [Install the card](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/1_9/ug1301-getting-started-guide-alveo-accelerator-cards.pdf) for which the platform is supported in Vitis 2022.1 or later versions.
+* [Install the card](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/1_9/ug1301-getting-started-guide-alveo-accelerator-cards.pdf) for which the platform is supported in Vitis 2022.2 or later versions.
 * If targeting an embedded platform, [install]((https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-Embedded-Platforms?tocId=hfE7LFeS8mU4dexvgPL31Q)) it and set up the [evaluation board](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/444006775/Zynq+UltraScale+MPSoC).

 ##### OpenCV Installation Guidance: